MBaroky/ibrand-dashboard/README.md

 ## Documentation

-The documentation for the Argon Dashboard 2 MUI is hosted at our [website](https://www.creative-tim.com/learning-lab/material-ui/overview/argon-dashboard/?ref=readme-admui).
+The documentation for the iBrand Dashboard MUI is hosted at our [website](https://www.creative-tim.com/learning-lab/material-ui/overview/argon-dashboard/?ref=readme-admui).

 ### What's included